-Section 3.4 Activity class framework
+Activity class framework

-- GPS 2021 allocates funding ranges to eleven activity classes.
+- 111 GPS 2021 allocates funding ranges to eleven activity classes.
 The activity classes are:

-- Road to Zero
+- · Road to Zero

-- Public transport services
+- Public Transport Services

-- Public transport infrastructure
+- Public Transport Infrastructure

-- Walking and cycling improvements
+- · Walking and Cycling Improvements

-- Local road improvements
+- · Local Road Improvements

-- State highway improvements
+- State Highway Improvements

-- State highway maintenance
+- State Highway Maintenance

-- Local road maintenance
+- Local Road Maintenance

-- Investment management
+- Investment Management

-- Rail network
+- · Coastal Shipping

-- Coastal shipping
+- Rail Network

-- 112 Funding from local government will contribute to the delivery of projects across the activity classes, but this is not restricted by activity class.
+- Funding from local government contributes to the delivery of projects across the activity classes.
 While this will typically be for local government-led projects, by exception the Waka Kotahi Board may approve local share contribution to Waka Kotahi projects, such as state highway improvements.
 Any local share provision is additional to the activity class funding ranges.

-- 113 Activity classes provide signals about the balance of investment across the GPS.
+- Activity classes provide signals about the balance of investment across the GPS.
 Funding is divided into activity classes as a means of achieving the results specified in GPS 2021.
-As per the strategic direction of GPS 2021 and following on from GPS 2018, the focus of the investment in the activity classes is on improving safety, better travel options and improved freight connections.
+As per the strategic direction of GPS 2021 and following on from GPS 2018, the focus of the investment in the activity classes is on improving safety, better travel options, improved freight connections, and climate change.

-- ^{114.} This means Waka Kotahi will need to ensure its systems can consider projects that may require investment across activity classes.
-This supports a more mode neutral and results focused approach, as it enables GPS investments to be funded from more than one activity class to provide the best transport solution.
+- 114. This means Waka Kotahi will need to ensure its systems can consider projects that may require investment across activity classes.
+This supports a more mode neutral and results focussed approach, as it enables GPS investments to be funded from more than one activity class to provide the best transport solution.

-- ^{115.} For each activity class, a funding range is given with an upper and lower limit for expenditure from the Fund.
+- For each activity class, a funding range is given with an upper and lower limit for expenditure from the Fund.
 There will be additional funding expenditure from other sources (such as Crown funding) to complete some projects e.g. rapid transit.
-Waka Kotahi is responsible for allocating funding within these ranges to specific activities, while staying within the overall expenditure target. - ^{116.} Situations may arise where expenditure is projected to fall below the lower band for reasons independent of revenue supply and/or otherwise outside the control of Waka Kotahi.
+Waka Kotahi is responsible for allocating funding within these ranges to specific activities, while staying within the overall expenditure target. - below the lower band for reasons independent of revenue supply and/or otherwise outside the control of Waka Kotahi.
 Opportunity may also arise for expenditure to exceed the upper funding band, consistent with the policy intent and value for money expectations.
-In these circumstances, Waka Kotahi and the Ministry of Transport will advise the Minister of Transport of the risk or opportunity and possible responses. - ^{117.} Table 3 (p34) sets out the activity class funding ranges for 2021/22 - 2030/31.
+In these circumstances, Waka Kotahi and the Ministry of Transport will advise the Minister of Transport of the risk or opportunity and possible responses. - Table 3 (on page 34) sets out the activity class funding ranges for 2021/22 - 2030/31.
 The activity class funding ranges take into account the forecast expenditure from the Fund to deliver the Government's priorities and to realise the strategic direction in GPS 2021.